Striped Surgeonfish

 Description

-Found singly or in small groups on shallow reef flats, slopes and gutters usually exposed to surge currents.
+Found singly or in harems, over shallow reef flats, gutters, and slopes usually exposed to surge currents.

 Small juveniles secretive among rubble boulders.